Ohjurot/nana-ngx/documentation/roadmap-18.md

 We don't support:

 - New features
-- Documentation
+- Documentation (Please use the [old one](http://nanapro.org))
 - Commercial support (If you need commercial support contact me at [sales@moxibyte.com](mailto:sales@moxibyte.com))

 LTS Support is planed to at least continue until end of 2026.
 An exact data will be provided as soon as we release v2.0.

 ## Open PRs & Issues
-If all of the following checkboxes are ticked, then we are ready to publish `v1.8.0` :wink:
+If all of the following and above checkboxes are ticked, then we are ready to publish `v1.8.0` :wink:
 ### Pull Requests
 - [ ] [Removed char8_t support from nana::menu since it was broken and unused.](https://github.com/cnjinhao/nana/pull/661)
     * [x] Ready on old repo